Table of Contents

-It is not uncommon for clients to raise they are frustrated with how the executors of wills are administrating a deceased person’s estate.
+It is not uncommon for clients to raise they are frustrated with how the executor of a will is administrating a deceased person’s estate.

 These complaints typically arise from beneficiaries to a Will, being the category of person who benefits under the will.
-Before dealing with these issues, it is necessary to understand the nature of the executors of wills, their position, and the responsibilities this position demands.
+Before dealing with these issues, it is necessary to understand the nature of the executor of will, their position, and the responsibilities this position demands.

 An individual referred to as the “testator” is the person who writes the will, or has someone draft a will on their behalf.
 During the creation of this will, the testator will generally (not always) appoint a person as “executor”.
 In the event the testator passes away, it is the executor’s responsibility and duty to administer the estate or allocate the money and assets an executor of the estate to the proper persons.
 If the testator is alive, changing which person or persons are executors is quite simple, involving a simple amendment to the will.

-However, if the testator is deceased, it becomes difficult to remove the named executors of wills.
+However, if the testator is deceased, it becomes difficult to remove the named executor of a will.

 There are several reasons to remove an executor of a will.
-However, the court will only remove an executor if it can be reasonably established or shown that the executor is incapable of performing the necessary duties the position demands, is unsuitable for the position or has become disqualified since their appointment.
+However, the court will only remove an executor of a will if it can be reasonably established or shown that the executor is incapable of performing the necessary duties the position demands, is unsuitable for the position, or has become disqualified since their appointment.

 An executor’s paramount duty is to administer the deceased’s executor of estate honorably and in good faith.
 The Court will typically consider the following circumstances as grounds to remove an executor: